testillano/h2agent/README.md

 Json array document containing all the selected event items, when something matches (no-content response has no body).

 When provided *method* and *uri*, server data will be filtered with that key.
 If event number is provided too, the single event object, if exists, will be returned.
 Same for event path (if nothing found, empty document is returned but status code will be 200, not 204).
-When no query parameters are provided, the whole internal data organized by key (*method* + *uri* ) together with their requests arrays are returned.
+When no query parameters are provided, the whole internal data organized by key (*method* + *uri* ) together with their events arrays are returned.

 Example of whole structure for a unique key (*GET* on '*/app/v1/foo/bar/1?name=test*'):